How to Clear Cache in WordPress: 6 Simple Methods

 It also reduces your network resources since processing fewer requests requires less bandwidth, which can benefit websites with limited resources.

-Clear Cache in WordPress
+How to Clear Cache in WordPress

 Sometimes you change and tweak your WordPress website, but your content is not updating on the front-end.
 This might happen because your WordPress server is still displaying the cached version of your pages.